Jeff Monken

-Jeffrey Michael Monken (born April 15, 1967) is an American football coach.
-He is currently the head football coach at the United States Military Academy, a position he has held since the 2014 season.
+Jeffrey Michael Monken (born April 15, 1967) is an American college football coach.
+He is the head football coach at the United States Military Academy, a position he has held since 2014.
 Monken previously served as the head football coach of Georgia Southern University from 2010 to 2013.
 Prior to that, he worked under Paul Johnson as a running backs coach and special teams coordinator at Georgia Southern, the United States Naval Academy, and Georgia Tech.

 Coaching career

 Assistant coaching career

 After graduating from Millikin University in Decatur, Illinois in 1989, Monken took his first coaching position as a graduate assistant at Hawaii.
 It was during his tenure at Hawaii he first worked under Paul Johnson, who was the Rainbows' offensive coordinator at the time.
 From Hawaii, Monken coached for one season at Arizona State and three seasons at Buffalo.

 He was hired as a head coach for the first time at J. Sterling Morton High School for the 1995 season.
 From Morton, Monken spent one season at Concordia before being hired by Johnson as a running backs coach at Georgia Southern in 1997.

 He continued to coach under Johnson at Georgia Southern (1997–2001), at Navy (2002–2007), and at Georgia Tech (2008–2009) before taking the head coaching position at Georgia Southern.